California Consumer Privacy Statement

 5. Disclosure of Personal Information

-During the 12-month period prior to the Last Updated date of this Statement, we may have disclosed the following categories of personal information about you for a business purpose to the following categories of third parties:
+During the 12-month period prior to the Last Updated date of this Statement, we may have disclosed the following categories of personal information about you for the business purposes listed above to the following categories of third parties:

 Third Parties and Categories of Personal Information